 - By mail

-Some states offer several application methods for convenience while others may require applicants to submit the application in person.
+Some states have more than one registration option while others may require everyone to register their cars in person.
 If you are wondering, “How do I find a car registration near me?” many states have search tools on their websites, which allow you to find nearby offices.